JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 4. Enter your profile name and optional description.

 5. Choose between authentication via access key/secret pair or credentials stored locally on the server machine.
-Regardless of the selected mode, an IAM role used by TeamCity should have all permissions listed in this section: [Required IAM Permissions](#Required+IAM+permissions).
+Regardless of the selected mode, a user or IAM role used by TeamCity to access AWS resources must have all permissions listed in this section: [Required IAM Permissions](#Required+IAM+permissions).

    <tabs>

    <tab title="Access Keys">

    This option lets you specify credentials that TeamCity will use to access your AWS resources.
+Using static credentials is the least secure approach, we recommend the **Use default credential provider chain** option instead.

    1. Go to the [AWS Identity and Access Management](https://console.aws.amazon.com/iam/) (IAM) dashboard.
    2. Switch to the **Users** tab and find a user whose credentials can be used by TeamCity to access your EC2 instances and AMIs.